 It’s one thing to make any sacrifice for your family, or to survive, or even to make any sacrifice on the way to power.

 It’s another thing to do so callously.
 Not because it’s unavoidable, or even difficult.
 But because it’s easy.
-Easier to be a monster to someone whom she brought here, whom she initiated into this life so poorly, and whom she’s known for years.
+Easier to be a monster to someone whom she brought here, whom she initiated so poorly into this life, and whom she’s known for years.
 Someone with people that depend on her.

 Caroline already can barely stand to look at herself in the mirror.
 She’s not willing to go further.
 Not tonight.
 Not for this reason.
 Not because it’s the easiest option.

-Later she tells Ferris they’ll find an answer.
+Later, she tells Ferris they’ll find an answer.
 Perhaps conditioning Ericson via one of the numerous Kindred and ghouls that might provide such a service.
 Perhaps slowly initiating her more deeply into the horrors of this world.
-Perhaps even eventually cutting her loose—there are means to wipe away more of her memory than a few nights that may yet be more available to her soon.
+Perhaps even eventually cutting her loose—there are means to wipe away more of her memory than a few nights.
+Those may be more available to her soon.
 But she does have some standards.
 Will have some standards.
 They’ve severed enough loose ends these last nights that Ericson is one they can afford to grow out.
 For now.

 Wednesday night, 9 March 2016, AM